-(L-R: Mark Cramer, Mary Matthews, Jeremy Hansen, Michael Adduci, James Lotz)
+(Faculty Members: Mark Cramer, Mary Matthews, Jeremy Hansen, Michael Adduci, Jef Womack)

 Commanding a large repertoire of music from all periods, the Cumberland Quintet offers the standard wind classics, exciting modern works and lighter popular music.
 They have performed on live radio and television broadcasts, and have been part of an educational public television series seen across the country.
 Established in 1972, the Cumberland Quintet has built a reputation for unique programming and fine musicianship.
 The group has toured throughout the United States and in Europe, performing to a wide variety of audiences.